-S.S.
-Badger Designated the Continuance Route of Highway US-10
+The S.S.
+Badger Car Ferry is Designated as the Continuance Route of Highway US-10

 US-10 is an east–west United States highway formed in 1926.
 US-10 was one of the original long-haul highways which stretched from Detroit, Michigan, to Seattle, Washington, but then lost much of its length when new Interstate Highways were built in its right-of-way.
 Today, the eastern terminus of US-10 is in Bay City, Michigan, at its interchange with Interstate 75 (I-75) and the western terminus of US-10 is in West Fargo, North Dakota, at its interchange with I-94.